metrico/promcasa/README.md

 # PromCasa

-ClickHouse Custom Metrics Exporter for Prometheus Scrapers. _Query, Aggregate and Publish metrics in zero time._
+**ClickHouse** Custom Metrics Exporter for Prometheus. _Query, Aggregate and Publish from ClickHouse in zero time._

 <br />